 Some type of employees are not covered under the LHWCA, such as masters and crew members of vessels; federal, state and foreign government employees; employees covered by state workers’ compensation; intentional injuries incurred by employees seeking to harm themselves or others.

-If you feel you need a quality Longshore Act attorney New Orleans area, contact Ms. Christy Johnson with Mainstay Law LLC.
+If you feel you need a quality LHWCA attorney in the New Orleans area, contact Ms. Christy Johnson with Mainstay Law LLC.
 You will be met with compassion for your struggles with personal injury, as well as expert legal advice.

 Certified in all Louisiana Courts

 Ms. Johnson is admitted to practice law in all of the district courts of Louisiana.
-The coast of Louisiana is home to many maritime industries, meaning the need for a quality Longshore act lawyer New Orleans area is great.
+The coast of Louisiana is home to many maritime industries, meaning the need for a quality LHWCA lawyer in the New Orleans area is significant.

-The office of Ms. Christy Johnson of Mainstay Law LLC is located in the East Riverside district of New Orleans.
+Mainstay Law LLC runs a state-of-the-art virtual office based in New Orleans.
 Call 1-833-291-1818 to arrange a meeting with Ms. Johnson.
 The address of her office is 3436 Magazine Street, New Orleans, Louisiana 70115.